Login

 This article is designed to serve as a guide for selecting the optimal crucible for your operation.
 It explains the relationship between metal melting/holding operations and specific crucible characteristics.
 It provides support for but does not replace the need for metal melters and crucible suppliers to work closely together in the crucible selection process.

 If you melt metal or hold a molten bath, chances are your operation is unique.
 Your particular combination of furnaces, alloys, working practices, metallurgical treatments, pouring arrangements and end products are not likely to be duplicated at any other facility.
-So choosing a crucible that will provide maximum performance for your operation is an individualised and complex task.
+So choosing a crucible that will provide maximum performance for your operation is an individualized and complex task.

 The modern crucible is a highly heterogeneous, graphite-based composite material, which relies on its material composition and control of the graphite’s structural alignment to achieve the performance required.
 Crucibles may be as small as teacups or may hold several tons of metal.
 They may be fixed in place within a furnace structure or may be designed to be removed from the furnace for pouring at the end of each melt.
 Crucibles are used in fuel–fired furnaces, in electric resistance furnaces, in induction furnaces or simply to transfer molten metal.
 They come with or without pouring spouts and in a wide variety of traditional and specialized shapes.